 \section{Methodology and setup of experiments}

 Figure \ref{fig:methodology} summarises the methodology used in this work.
 It can be observed that experiments are conducted on two types of datasets: synthetic and real.
 More specifically, twelve synthetic datasets were generated, and three real datasets of travel mode choice were used.
 The details of the dataset properties are explained in Section \ref{sect:Datasets}.
 These datasets are split into training and test subsets. $70\%$ of the data were used for model training, while the remaining $30\%$ were used for testing and validation.
-Note that, according to \cite{Hil21}, the responses of the same individuals when survey data are used must belong entirely to the training or test set.
+It should be noted that according to \citet{Hil21}, when using survey data, responses from the same individuals should belong entirely to either the training or the test set.

 Once the training and test datasets are prepared, the different models are defined.
 Section \ref{sect:Techniques} describes all the algorithms and models used in this study.
-Before training the models, there is a hyperparameter tuning stage, carried out to obtain an optimal set of hyperparameters for each combination of model and dataset.
-With this aim, $5-$fold cross-validation (denoted as $5-$fold CV) was performed to minimise the cross-entropy loss function.
+Before training the models, there is a hyperparameter tuning stage, carried out to obtain an optimal set of hyperparameters for each combination of model and dataset where a $5-$fold cross-validation (denoted as $5-$fold CV) was performed to minimise the cross-entropy loss function.
+The hyperparameter tuning stage is a time-consuming process, and to expedite it, a subset of $25\%$ of the original dataset is used.
+Subsequently, the most promising hyperparameter is selected, and the model is trained on the complete dataset.
 The details of the hyperparameter tuning can be found in Section \ref{sect:HPO}.

 Next, all the models are trained (Section \ref{sect:Train}) and assessed using different performance metrics.
 More specifically, the models are tested using a $5-$fold CV procedure over the training set where the accuracy and \gls{gmpca} metrics are reported.
 This is known as model validation.